 To ensure that SMS is still supported in 5G networks, the 3GPP (3rd Generation Partnership Project) has developed standards that include the use of a special node called the SMS Function (SMSF).
 This node enables the activation and delivery of SMS within the 5G core, and allows for the exchange of SMS messages with legacy SMS servers and the provisioning and activation of SMS services for 5G subscribers.
 Some wireless operators may manage hybrid networks that include 5G, 4G, and 3G, and can continue to support SMS through IMS (IP Multimedia Subsystem) or through fallback mechanisms using the diameter protocol.
 However, for operators with standalone 5G networks or network slices dedicated to certain customers, the SMSF will be a key component from the start.

-Opportunities in 5G messaging for MNOs, Hubs, Aggregators and Brands
+Opportunities for MNOs, Hubs and Aggregators

 SMS (short message service) messaging is expected to remain a key enabler for new operator revenue opportunities in 5G networks due to its ability to reach a large number of people and connected devices around the world.